maehrlich1/microhabSel_LC-WGS/markdowns/variantCalling.md

 * Mapping Quality Bias (Phred-scaled)       < 20
 * Position Bias (Phred-scaled)              < 75

-The filtered SNP set was then used to produce filtered GL and MAF files in `ANGSD` for further downstream processing.
+The list of filtered SNPs was then used to manually filter the raw GL and MAF files for further downstream processing.

 ## LD Pruning